 Tableau Bins are useful to create a Range of data, which is similar to SQL Buckets.
-In this article we will show you, How to Create Bins in Tableau with example.
+In this article, we will show you, How to Create Bins in Tableau with an example.
 For this we are going to write the Custom SQL Query against the SQL Server Data Source so, Please visit Connecting Tableau to SQL Server article to understand the configurations.
 Custom SQL query we are going to use for this report is:

 SELECT Prod.Productkey, Prod.EnglishProductName, Prod.Color, Prod.DealerPrice, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount FROM DimProduct AS Prod INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey

 First, Drag and Drop the Product Key from Dimension Region to Rows Shelf.
 Next, Drag and Drop the Sales Amount from Measures Region to Filed region.
 Since it is a Measure value, Sales Amount will be aggregated to default Sum.
 Once you drag them, table report is generated as shown in the following screenshot.

 From the above screenshot, you can observe that there are 158 row

 In this example we are going to create Bins or Buckets on Product Key so, Please right-click on the Product Key dimension and select Create option and then select Bins option from the context menu as shown below.